A massive and evolved slow-rotating galaxy in the early Universe: Methods

 We attempt to fit any emission from H$\beta$, \hbox{{\rm [O}\kern 0.1em{\sc iii}{\rm ]}}, H$\alpha$, \hbox{{\rm [N}\kern 0.1em{\sc ii}{\rm ]}} and \hbox{{\rm [S}\kern 0.1em{\sc ii}{\rm ]}} in each binned spectrum, as well as the total galaxy spectrum.
 The \hbox{{\rm [O}\kern 0.1em{\sc ii}{\rm ]}} doublet falls just blueward of the observed spectrum and is therefore not fit.
 For each spectrum, as well as each spectrum with the best-fit stellar continuum model subtracted, we fit H$\beta$ and \hbox{{\rm [O}\kern 0.1em{\sc iii}{\rm ]}} emission with a triple Gaussian model, with each component forced to have the same velocity offset and velocity width and the line ratio of the \hbox{{\rm [O}\kern 0.1em{\sc iii}{\rm ]}} doublet fixed to 1:3.
 We also fit H$\alpha$ and \hbox{{\rm [N}\kern 0.1em{\sc ii}{\rm ]}} with a similar triple Gaussian model, with the \hbox{{\rm [N}\kern 0.1em{\sc ii}{\rm ]}} line ratio fixed to 3:10. \hbox{{\rm [S}\kern 0.1em{\sc ii}{\rm ]}} is fit as a double Gaussian as well.
 While these features can have differing line widths and velocity offsets, particularly when an AGN is present, the weak emission lines seen here do not require inclusion of these additional degrees of freedom for a sufficiently good fit, and in fact there is no evidence for line emission for some or all of the fitted lines in most spaxels (Figure~\ref{fig:BPT}).

 In the central spaxels, there is clear \hbox{{\rm [N}\kern 0.1em{\sc ii}{\rm ]}} emission as well as line infilling by H$\alpha$ emission, and the resultant line ratios are large enough to suggest the presence of a weak AGN.
 However even at the center, there is no \hbox{{\rm [O}\kern 0.1em{\sc iii}{\rm ]}} or H$\beta$ emission of note. \hbox{{\rm [N}\kern 0.1em{\sc ii}{\rm ]}} emission is also common in low ionization nuclear emission-line regions (LINERs), however other associated features including \hbox{{\rm [O}\kern 0.1em{\sc i}{\rm ]}} are not detected significantly in the data.
-Recent work has also suggested that strong line ratios are not as effective at distinguishing AGN from star-formation at high redshifts due to degeneracies with ionization parameter and metallicity \cite{Cleri2025}, though XMM-VID1-2075 doesn't appear to have any ongoing star-formation.
-A possible explanation is significant dust attenuation obscuring an AGN (but not most stars), though neither very deep ALMA Band 7 observations (0.87~$\mu$m / 344~GHz, rms = 11.8 ${\rm \mu}$Jy/beam; W. Chang et al., in preparation) nor deep radio observations from MeerKat (1.2~GHz, rms = 5.1 ${\rm \mu}$Jy/beam) as part of the MIGHTEE survey \cite{Jarvis2016,Hale2025} detect anything at the position of XMM-VID1-2075.
+While recent work has also suggested that strong line ratios are not as effective at distinguishing AGN from star-formation at high redshifts due to degeneracies between low metallicity stellar populations and accreting black holes \cite{Cleri2025}, as a massive, quiescent galaxy XMM-VID1-2075 does not contain such low-metallicity populations, and has line ratios consistent with other observed high-redshift massive quiescent galaxies \cite{Belli2017b, Kriek2024a, Bugiani2025}.
+Furthermore, the two bins which lie in the nominal star-forming region of the Baldwin-Phillips-Terlevich diagram have exceedingly small (if any) emission, and thus any ongoing star formation is minimal.
+We rule out significant dust attenuation obscuring an AGN (but not most stars), as neither very deep ALMA Band 7 observations \citep[0.87~mm / 344~GHz, rms = 11.8 ${\rm \mu}$Jy/beam;][]{Chang2026b} nor deep radio observations from MeerKat (1.2~GHz, rms = 5.1 ${\rm \mu}$Jy/beam) as part of the MIGHTEE survey \cite{Jarvis2016,Hale2025} detect anything at the position of XMM-VID1-2075.